 1600.03(2)(e) Traffic Signal Standards/Posts/Supports

-Breakaway signal posts generally are not feasible or desirable, and barrier is not generally an option due to constraints typically found at intersection locations.
-To reduce potential for drivers making contact with posts, and to avoid impeding the movement of pedestrian or bicyclist traffic in the vicinity, locate posts in accordance with Chapter 1330.
+Breakaway supports for overhead signals generally are not feasible or desirable, and barrier is not generally an option at intersections due to geometric constraints.
+To reduce potential for drivers making contact with posts, and to avoid impeding the movement of pedestrian or bicyclist traffic in the vicinity, locate posts in accordance withSection 1330.04(5).
+Although supports for overhead ramp meter signals are not breakaway, traffic barrier is an available option in most cases.

-For ramp meter systems, single lane ramp meters use breakaway Type RM signal standards.
-Multilane ramp meters normally use Type II signal standards, which must either be located outside of clear zone for all adjacent roadways or be protected by some type of barrier.
+Shorter vertical signal supports are available with breakaway features.
+Vertical poles greater than 10-feet in height require additional grading for the breakaway features to function properly.
+This additional grading is the same as that required for breakaway light standards (See Section 1600.03(2)(h)).

 1600.03(2)(h) Light Standards